Graham Shillington: Honours and decorations

 In the 1952 New Year Honours, Shillington was appointed Member of the Order of the British Empire (MBE).
 He was promoted to Officer of the Order of the British Empire (OBE) in the 1959 Queen's Birthday Honours.

 He was knighted in the 1972 Queen's Birthday Honours List.

+Personal life

+Shillington married Mary (Peggy), née Bulloch, in 1935.
+They had two sons and a daughter.